kagiko/vaultwarden-wiki/Caddy-2.x-with-Cloudflare-DNS.md

   # Proxy the Root directory to Rocket
   reverse_proxy bitwarden:80 {
-       # Send the true remote IP to Rocket, so that bitwarden_rs can put this in the
+       # Send the true remote IP to Rocket, so that vaultwarden can put this in the
        # log, so that fail2ban can ban the correct IP.
        header_up X-Real-IP {remote_host}
   }